MrMeatfloss/Alto-Sax/README.md

 # Alto-Sax

-The alto saxophone is in my opinion the most beginner friendly saxophone.
+The alto saxophone is in my opinion the most beginner friendly saxophone in the saxophone family.